Online therapy for women carrying the weight of betrayal, secrecy or infidelity

 Following discovery of betrayal(s) it is not uncommon to experience some of the following:

 Whilst the path of healing from betrayal trauma looks different for each woman, there are few key components that are important to know about and seek support with.
-One of the most important steps is finding the right support.
+One of the most important steps is finding the support that suits you.
 You may not know who to turn to, or perhaps you’ve already tried various forms of support, but none have fully resonated.
 Navigating the devastation of intimate partner betrayal - especially when it involves sex or porn addiction - can feel like navigating an entirely different world and speaking a foreign language.

 Finding the right therapeutic fit - someone who understands the complexities of betrayal trauma and has specific training in this area is essential.
 This kind of support can feel deeply validating; helping you to make sense of your experience in a way that truly resonates and that supports you along your own path towards healing.